block-wallet/extension/docs/workflow.md

 # Workflows

-There are some different GitHub workflows each one with a specific purpose:
+There are some different GitHub in this repository.
+Each of them with a specific purpose:

 ## Build